Ipswich Chess Club

 We currently have 6 teams across the divisions in the Suffolk winter league, providing opportunities for experienced and entry-level competitive matches.
 We also run several internal tournaments and provide players for the Suffolk County teams.

 News and Forthcoming Events

-Subscriptions for next season are not expected to increase.
+Subscriptions for next season are not increasing, see above for details.

 Results and Recent Events